Are You Casting Dry Flies Correctly?

 Upstream Casts and Strategies

-Anglers should fish upstream when working the near half of the river, and the rod tip should finish low or parallel to the water and immediately engage their stripping hand as the fly floats back toward them.
+Anglers should try to fish upstream when working the near half of the river, and the rod tip should finish low or parallel to the water and immediately engage their stripping hand as the fly floats back toward them.
+Watch the video and this will make the most sense.

 Downstream Casts and Strategies